aws-samples/dataops-platform-airflow-dbt/analytics/README.md

 }
 ```

-As an alternative to get the Security Group ID, run the following command:
+As an alternative, you can obtain security group's ID by run the following command:

 ```sh
 $ aws ec2 describe-security-groups --filters Name=group-name,Values=airflow-sg-cdk --query "SecurityGroups[*].{Name:GroupName,ID:GroupId}"
 ```

-To get the Subnets' IDs run the following command:
+To get subnets' IDs, run the following command:

+_**NOTE:** :warning: This command assumes that you deployed the project to `eu-west-1`.
+Make sure to use the correct subnet names if you choose different region._
 ```sh
 $ aws ec2 describe-subnets --filters Name=tag:Name,Values=isolated-subnet-eu-west-1a,isolated-subnet-eu-west-1b --query 'Subnets[*].SubnetId'
 ```

 ## Deploy DAGs

-As shown in the [architecture diagram](../README.md), *Airflow* and *dbt* DAGs are fetched from Amazon S3 by the AWS Fargate tasks running on Amazon ECS.

-*Airflow* Fargate tasks use a subprocess to continuously sync the local DAGs with the latest artifacts version available in Amazon S3. *dbt* DAGs are fetched from Amazon S3 when a new Fargate task is spawn by *Airflow* instead.
+As we show in the [architecture diagram](../README.md), Airflow runs on AWS Fargate and fetches DAGs from an Amazon S3 bucket.
+Airflow Fargate tasks use a subprocess job to continuously sync local DAGs with the latest version available in Amazon S3.
+Whenever you trigger Airflow DAG that runs *dbt*, newly created Fargate task fetches *dbt* DAGs from Amazon S3 at runtime.

-To upload the latest version of the DAGs using the AWS CLI, update the `BUCKET_NAME` with the name of Amazon S3 bucket used to store the DAGs artifacts and run:
+You can use AWS CLI to upload the latest version of both Airflow's and *dbt's* DAGs.
+To do so, update the `BUCKET_NAME` placeholder in the following command with the one that you have set in [`.env`](../dataops-infra/.env):

 ```sh
 # from the root directory